 Though these flawed tactics have been blamed for the failures of the first day, they were not universally adhered to by the attacking divisions.
 It was left to the individual commanders to decide on the method to be used.
 Many units moved out into no man's land before zero hour so that they could rush the German trenches as soon as the barrage lifted.
 Whether a particular unit's attack succeeded or failed depended not so much on the infantry tactics, but on how well the wire had been cut, the intensity of the German defensive barrage in no man's land and whether or not the defenders could swiftly bring their machine guns into action.

 General Sir Edmund Allenby's Third Army occupied the frontline in front of and to the north of Foncquevillers (British-held) and Gommecourt (German-held).
 At Gommecourt the German trenches curved around a chateau and its parkland, creating a salient that marked the most westerly point of German territory.
-General Haig instructed General Allenby to mount a diversion to pin German forces to their trenches and attract artillery fire away from the main attack.
+General Haig instructed General Allenby to mount a diversion, the Diversion at Gommecourt, to pin German forces to their trenches and attract artillery fire away from the main attack.
 The Third Army was also to capture Gommecourt thereby reducing the inconvenient salient.